TheVisualHub/DrugHunting/TheRoyalGamble/README.md

 This script generates a set of linear molecules with the three-ring pattern:

-[RING 1] — [LINKER] — [RING 2] — [LINKER] — [RING 3]
+🌀[RING 1] — 🔗[LINKER] — 🌀[RING 2] — 🔗[LINKER] — 🌀[RING 3]

 Each molecule:

-    Is assembled from a ring SMILES pool
+    ⚙️ Is assembled from a ring SMILES pool

-    Can include chiral centers based on settings
+    🔀 Can include chiral centers based on settings

-    Is filtered to eliminate duplicates or structurally boring outputs
+    🔍 Is filtered to eliminate duplicates or structurally boring outputs

 ### 🔧 Requirements